protofire/bit-protocol-contracts/README.md

 # Bit Protocol Contracts

 ## Overview
-The Bit Protocol is a Collateralized Debt Position (CDP) protocol designed to facilitate decentralized finance operations.
-It allows users to lock collateral in smart contracts to mint stablecoins, providing a decentralized and trustless way to leverage assets.
+The Bit Protocol is a Collateralized Debt Position (CDP) protocol.
+The first privacy-focused stablecoin built on Oasis Sapphire EVM Decentralised, Confidential and Democratized.